ComposioHQ/ai-agents-workshop-07-25/2-multi-agent/README.md

 ## 🎯 Next Steps

 Ready to continue?
-In **Module 3: State Management**, we'll add:
+In **Module 3: Tracing & Observability**, we'll add:
-- Persistent memory across sessions
+- Distributed tracing for agent systems
-- Context management for long conversations
+- Performance monitoring and alerting
 - Lifecycle hooks for validation and logging
 - Recovery from failures